Michigan Lutheran Seminary: Recent years

 Michigan Lutheran Seminary reached its largest enrollment in the 2000–2001 school year with 381 students.
 Financial crises in the United States and within the church contributed to a decline in enrollment and reduced faculty in the early 2000s.
 In 2007, Wisconsin Synod leadership proposed eliminating MLS from the synod's budget.
 The proposal was rejected by the 2007 synod convention, reasoning "...it is not prudent to downsize proven programs in vital areas of our work, like the production of pastors..."

 In 2010, MLS renovated its 440-seat chapel and auditorium as part of its 100th-anniversary celebrations.
 All student housing was renovated in 2014.
 In 2016, a bronze statue of Martin Luther was installed at the school's entrance in anticipation of the 500th anniversary of the Lutheran Reformation.
 Since 2017, MLS has extended its Project Titus program to opportunities in Saginaw.

 Academics

 Enrollment

 As of 2017, Michigan Lutheran Seminary had an enrollment of 199 students and 25.8 classroom teachers (FTE), for a student-teacher ratio of 7.7.
-The student body is majority White, with small Asian, Hispanic, and African-American minorities.
-Students come from nine states and two foreign countries.
+The student body is majority White, as well as Asian, Hispanic, and African-American minorities.
+Students come from nine states and three foreign countries (China, South Korea, and Grenada).
 58% of students live on campus in student housing, while 42% are commuting day students.
 53% of students receive financial assistance.